MedicalEnvironment/AudioPlayer/README.md

 # TV-Controller
-Utilizing QML in order to create a simlple remote controller interface
+Utilizing QML in order to create a simple remote controller interface